leifoolsen/lavu-grid/README.md

 ### Styling

-The following custom properties and mixins are available for styling:
+The following custom properties and mixins are available for styling the `lavu-grid` element:

 Custom property               | Description | Default
 ------------------------------|-------------|----------